Sujal781/code-review-agent/review_report.md

 **Severity:** 🟢 LOW

 **💡 Suggestions:**
-- Consider using a more specific selector instead of '*' to avoid unintended styling on all elements.
+- Consider using a local font fallback in case the Google Fonts service is unavailable.
-- Add a fallback font in case the Google Font fails to load.
+- Add a more specific selector for the universal selector (*) to avoid unintended styling on all elements.

 ---